kevinsubmit/dice-game/Proposal.md

 #### Stretch Goals

--  Allow players to see the results history!
 -  apply the registration and log in functions.
+-  Allow two players play together.
+-  Allow players to see the results history.

 #### Notionboard Template
 Notionboard template for building projects ( You can use this for any project )